iRNA-COSI/APAeval/tests/pilot_benchmark/specification.md

 Test benchmark to:

-1. Figure out how to specify individual benchmarks, and write corresponding execution and summary workflows.
+1. Figure out how to specify individual benchmarks, and write corresponding method and summary workflows.
-2. Write templates for benchmark specification documents, execution workflows (Nextflow and Snakemake) and summary workflows (only Nextflow).
+2. Write templates for benchmark specification documents, method workflows (Nextflow and Snakemake) and summary workflows (only Nextflow).

 For this test, the run/execution times and maximum memory usage of two tools